VioletViolaVi/Milestone-Project-1/README.md

 # Credits
 ### Content
 - The code used for responsive and collapsing navigation bar was copied from Bootstrap.
+- The code used to create columns in the sign up, testimonials, schedule and about us sections were copied from Bootstrap.
 ### Media
 - The photos used on this website were taken from Unsplash.
 ### Acknowledgements